frontEndDoctor/frontEndDoctor/README.md

 ### :woman_technologist: About Me :

+-  😄 Pronouns: She/Her
-- :telescope: I’m working as a Software Engineer contributing to frontend for building web applications.
+- :telescope: I’m working as a Software Engineer designing and building  frontend for web applications.
+Also contributing technical content at freecodecamp.org

-- :seedling: Running a TechClinic
+- :seedling: Running a TechClinic at https://frontenddoctor.hashnode.dev/
+- 💬 Ask me about: Software Engineering, Data Science, Project Management ...

-- :zap: In my free time, I play chess, see a movie or take a nap.
+- :zap: When I'm not coding, I either play chess, see a movie or take a nap
+- ⚡ Fun fact: I have a phobia for heights

 <!-- - :mailbox:How to reach me:  -->